 Certain states assess penalty weeks to people who indicate an intention to defraud the unemployment insurance plan.
 Penalty weeks refer to the weeks of unemployment benefits that the person may qualify for at any given point in future but will not be receiving it as a punishment for over collecting the benefits in the past.
 This system differs from benefits repayment in numerous cases.
 In penalty weeks, the person first pays back what he/she has fraudulently collected and then serves several weeks of unemployment without payment.

-In the severest cases of UI fraud, the person guilty needs to serve prison time.
+In the severest cases of UI fraud, the guilty individual needs to serve prison time.
 This is usually given to those who exhibit numerous counts of fraud or defraud the state of large amounts through benefits received from illegal ways.
 The period of prison time differs according to the state law and the preceding judge’s discretion.
-The jail time usually varies from one year and can go upto five years as well.
+The jail time usually varies from one year and can go up to five years as well.

 Cases Where People Have Been Caught with Unemployment Insurance Fraud

-Unemployment Insurance fraud seldom goes unnoticed.
-They can be identified through a number of ways.
+Unemployment Insurance fraud detection can be done through a number of ways.
 Some of them include: